realworldocaml/book/en/02-guided-tour.md

 give a sense of what OCaml can do, without going into too much detail about any particular topic.

-We'll present this guided tour using the OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them interactively.
+We'll present this guided tour using the `utop` OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them interactively.
 When you get to the point of running real programs, you'll want to leave the toplevel behind, but it's a great tool for